open/close all folders

 - Drill Sergeant Nasty: Borderline; she trains with each guard individually and makes certain that they know what they are doing.
 They certainly think that it's Training from Hell.
-If you've been succeeding at her personal quests, she bonds with each of the guards as well, which takes the edge off of it.
-If not, the guards become more efficient, but Aveline herself will not be well liked.
+If Hawke has been succeeding at her personal quests, she bonds with each of the guards as well, which takes the edge off of it.
+If not, the guards become more efficient, but Aveline herself will not be well-liked.

 - Establishing Character Moment: One of the first things she does is tackle a darkspawn that severely wounded Wesley and punch it into submission before lever-cutting its head off with its own sword.
 She proceeds to fight the rest of the horde with the intention of saving her husband or dying with him.

 - Expose the Villain, Get His Job: Her Act 1 personal quest.

 - Failure Knight: Her sometimes obsessive need to protect everyone seems to be the reason she latches onto looking after the Hawke family.
 It is implied to have largely stemmed from her guilt at being unable to save Wesley.
 If brought into the Fade during "Night Terrors," a Desire Demon may use this against her and she'll turn on the party.

 - Fantastic Racism: A much more subtle and realistic (and likely unintentional) example than most, but she doesn't see any issue with elves being segregated into impoverished ghettos, nor elves being forced to sleep in stables and out-buildings (just like farm animals) in towns too small to fit an alienage, and seems mildly surprised when Merrill (an elven companion) gets upset to hear it.